George Washington Bridge: Roadways and sidewalks

 There are two sidewalks on the upper span of the bridge, one on each side.
 The northern sidewalk was largely closed after the September 11 attacks; it reopened in 2017 while a temporary suicide prevention fence was installed on the southern sidewalk, in preparation for the installation of permanent fences on both sidewalks.
-Prior to 2023, pedestrians had to traverse a total of 171 steps while using the northern sidewalk.
+Prior to the northern sidewalk's reconstruction in 2023, pedestrians had to traverse a total of 171 steps while using the northern sidewalk.
 As part of a renovation, the steps were replaced by a ramp, and two viewing platforms were added.
 As of 2024, the northern sidewalk is closed at night.